cb125/Dynamics/README.md

 *Mind and Language* 1-25.
 https://doi.org/10.1111/mila.12290

+Heim, Irene.
+1983/1988/2008.
+On the Projection Problem for Presuppositions.
+Written in 1983 for WCFFL2; published in the proceedings of WCCFL in 1988; reprinted in Paul Portner and Barbara Partee (eds).
+2008. *Formal Semantics*.
+249–260.

 https://plato.stanford.edu/entries/logic-dynamic/
 How do programming languages express computational meanings by deploying anaphora (variable bindings) and presuppositions (exceptions)?